The way your child learns may be quite different from how you learnt at school!

 The Key Stage 1 Statutory Assessment Tests (SATs) are designed to test children’s knowledge and understanding in the core subjects of English and Maths.
 These tests take place towards the end of Year 2 and cover the areas of reading, arithmetic and mathematical reasoning.
 All test papers are marked by the class teacher.
 Test paper results are not reported to parents but are used by teachers, alongside class work, to produce an overall grading at the end of the year.

 The children are assessed on an ongoing basis in reading, writing, maths and science on the Teacher Assessment Framework (TAFs).
 These are a series of statements outlining what a child needs to achieve in order to meet the expected standards for the end of the year.
 A child’s end of year report will give a teacher assessment grade for each of these areas based on observations, discussion with pupils, classwork, practical work and test results.

 Key Stage 2

-Throughout the whole of Key Stage 2 children are assessed on a regular basis through on-going teacher assessment and optional tests to track progress and attainment.
+Throughout the whole of Key Stage 2 children are assessed on a regular basis through on-going teacher assessments and termly summative tests to track progress and attainment.

-The SATs provide a snapshot of a child’s ability at that moment; however Year 6 teachers also provide their own assessment of a child’s attainment based on their performance throughout the year following the ITAFs.
+The SATs provide a snapshot of a child’s ability at that moment; however, Year 6 teachers also provide their own assessment of a child’s written attainment based on their performance throughout the year following the TAFs (teacher assessment framework).
 These teacher assessments and the test results are reported back to parents in the end of year reports.